howlium/cleanify/README.md

     └───raw
 </pre>

 You'll need to populate the raw folder with a bunch of source images.
+In our initial experiments, we used the Sharp subset of the [Blur dataset](https://www.kaggle.com/kwentar/blur-dataset "Blur dataset").

 ##### dirtify
 To experiment with the Cleanify project, set your working directory to the source folder and run the dirtify tool.
 Then run the cleanify tool.
 Here are some examples: